alejandro-0332/net_log_analyzer/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://www.google.com/search?q=LICENSE&utm_source=gemini) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.
-"""